quanterall/HaskellMaterials/misc/syntax.md

 -- their contents.
 This makes for very clear origins to functions in our code and should be used -- when it doesn't make your code awkward.
-Operators are usually not super nice with qualifiers, and -- it's very common to use types unqualified.
+Operators are usually not super nice with qualifiers, and -- it's very common to use types unqualified. import qualified RIO.Directory as Directory

--- This imports all identifiers from `RIO` and puts them in the local scope, not really recommended -- when you can avoid it, except for core modules in your own project (perhaps). import qualified RIO.Directory as Directory
 -- We can also import *both* a qualified and unqualified version of a module import RIO.Map (Map)